bitvijays/umbrella-wiki/source/2_GettingStarted.rst

 Example Docker file to build the radio simulator experiment container image
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The example image can be obtained from ``timfa/radiosimulator:latest`` Note that the ubuntu base images need to be used to avoid image vulnerability issues.
+Users can obtain the example image from ``timfa/radiosimulator:latest`` Note that the ubuntu base images need to be used to avoid image vulnerability issues.

 .. code:: docker